jlinoff/rsa_demo/README.md

 ### Important Disclaimer
 The goal is purely pedagogical.
 Do not try to use it for any production work.
-It is too slow and it is not secure (see the discussion of key generation below).
+It is too slow and it is not secure (see the discussion of vulnerabilities below).
 For production work always use tools like `openssl` and `openssh`.

 ### Key Generation